-The increase in revenues for our environmental and health segment during fiscal 2009 was the result of an increase in billable hours and higher billing rates.
-During fiscal 2009 billable hours for this segment increased by 3.2% to 229,000 as compared to 222,000 during fiscal 2008, despite fiscal 2009 having one less week of activity than fiscal 2008.
-This increase in billable hours was due to an increase in technical full-time equivalent employees.
-Technical full-time equivalent employees for this segment increased by 6.2% to 171 during fiscal 2009 as compared to 161 during fiscal 2008.
-Utilization for this segment decreased to 64% for fiscal 2009 as compared to 65% for fiscal 2008.
+The increase in revenues for our environmental and health segment during fiscal 2010 was driven by an increase in billable hours and higher billing rates.
+During fiscal 2010, billable hours for this segment increased by 13.1% to 259,000 as compared to 229,000 during fiscal 2009.
+The increase in billable hours was due to an increase in activity in the areas of our business that are related to litigation and regulatory compliance pertaining to the registration Technical full-time equivalent of chemicals. employees for this segment increased by 4.7% to 179 during fiscal 2010 as compared to 171 during fiscal 2009.
+Utilization for this segment increased to 70% for fiscal 2010 as compared to 64% for fiscal 2009.
+The increase in utilization was due to our management of headcount to align resources with demand and the benefit of some major projects.